Skip to main content

 Do I need to register?

 No. Your peer ID and keys are generated on your device when you open the app.
+A paid or registered option may be explored in the future to help sustain the project—see How is the project funded? below.

 Can I use Enkrypted Chat on mobile?